rkristelijn/giusnl/README.md

 Create a good template, with the least amount of code that is as light as possible that delivers the most tidy result.

 # Plan
-- **step 0: write this document (current status)**
+- [x] step 0: write this document
-- step 1: create a github, stash my code
+- [x] step 1: create a github, stash my code
-- step 2: create a app shell, so it loads my stuff, potentially using HTML5 cache
+- [ ] step 2: create a app shell, so it loads my stuff, potentially using HTML5 cache
-- step 3: create some static content
+- [ ] step 3: create some static content
-- step 4: create a rest service to be able to manage my content
+- [ ] step 4: create a rest service to be able to manage my content

 # Honorable mentions
 Beforehand I want to thank all the resources that I could use to create this epic project;